ferocioustoast/AEB/README.md

 ### Usage

-1. Change the active Windows playback sound device to the device your Estim device is connected to.

-_The program will automatically attach to the active sound playback device on start.
-If you can hear the tone, it is likely that it is not being sent to your Estim device._

-2. Run AEB.py with Powershell/CMD or by double clicking AEB.py
+1. Run AEB.py with Powershell/CMD or by double clicking AEB.py

-3. Change the active Windows playback sound device back.

-_The program only attaches when it is first launched; you can now change the active device back to hear any sounds that are not going to your Estim device.
-This also prevents any unintended sounds from going to your device, which can unexpectedly shock you._
+2. Select the output device you want the audio to play on.

 4. Use a program such as https://intiface.com/central/ that can connect to the X360 controller and control the vibrations.